learnbyexample/cli-computing/cli_computing.md

 ## File System

-In Linux, directory structure starts with the `/` symbol, which is referred to as the **root** directory.
+In Linux, the directory structure starts with the `/` symbol, referred to as the **root** directory.
 The `man hier` command gives description of the file system hierarchy.
 Here are some selected examples:

 * `/` This is the root directory.
 This is where the whole tree starts.
 * `/bin` This directory contains executable programs which are needed in single user mode and to bring the system up or repair it.